If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 - Direct mentorship from teachers who live this work

-Ready to train for depth, not compliance?
+Ready to train for depth and earn a credential that fits your path?
 Learn more about our Spiritual Life Coach Certification.

 Disclaimer: Awakened Academy is an independent spiritual life coach training organization.
-We are not affiliated with, accredited by, or endorsed by the International Coaching Federation (ICF).
+ICF Continuing Coach Education (CCE) accreditation is in approval and coming in 2026.
 This information is provided to help prospective coaches make informed decisions about their training path.